 Assistive Technology Resources

-Microsoft OneNote is a digital note taking app provided to each Law Center community member to be used on five devices using their NetID credentials.
+Microsoft OneNote is a digital note taking app available to each Law Center community member using their NetID credentials.

 Dictation is a speech transcription technology that converts speech to text.
 Students may elect to use dictation to write papers, emails, reading notes, etc. Ensure you work in a quiet space and speak at a rate that allows accurate conversion into text.
 Practicing often will increase your familiarity with the software.